AliAtaollahi/CPS_IOT_HW/README.md

    ```
    This line connects the `connectionChanged` signal from the `CPSSocket` class to the `changeRightPanelEnabled` slot in the `MainWindow`.
 It enables or disables GUI elements based on the current network connection status (e.g., disabling the connect button to prevent duplicate connections).

 These connections are fundamental for the interactivity and responsiveness of your client application, allowing the GUI to react dynamically to backend changes and user inputs.
-They enable your system to handle real-time data efficiently, ensuring that the GUI reflects the most current system status and logs.
+They enable your system to handle data efficiently, ensuring that the GUI reflects the most current system status and logs.

 ##### History Window Display Logic:
 Developed a method to process and display the history data received from the server.
 The method parses the JSON data, extracting necessary details and passing them to the history window for display.